-- (6) Standards for translation of significant foreign-currency-denominated assets or liabilities into Japanese yen All monetary receivables and payables denominated in foreign currencies are translated into Japanese yen at the exchange rates prevailing at the consolidated fiscal year end.
-The foreign currency exchange gain or loss from translation is recognized in the nonconsolidated statement of income. - (7) Method of hedge accounting receivables and payables denominated in foreign currencies with forward exchange contracts, etc., are translated at the corresponding contract rates.
+(6) Standards for translation of significant foreign-currency-denominated assets or liabilities into Japanese yen All monetary receivables and payables denominated in foreign currencies are translated into Japanese yen at the exchange rates prevailing at the consolidated fiscal year end.
+The foreign currency exchange gain or loss from translation is recognized in the nonconsolidated statement of income.

+(7) Method of hedge accounting

-Deferred hedge accounting.
-However, monetary receivables and payables denominated in foreign requirements.
+(i) Method of hedge accounting: Deferred hedge accounting.
+However, monetary receivables and payables denominated in foreign currencies with forward exchange contracts, etc., are translated at the corresponding contract rates.

-A special accounting treatment has been adopted for interest rate swaps which meet such accounting contracts and interest swaps)
+A special accounting treatment has been adopted for interest rate swaps which meet such accounting requirements.